Deviance is a sociological concept referring to behaviors that break social norms and laws.

 3. Structuralist Theory of Deviance

-Structural functionalism sees society as creating norms and rules of behavior to ensure there is a safe and functioning social system.
+In sociology, functionalism sees society as creating norms and rules of behavior to ensure there is a safe and functioning social system.

 To them, they see deviance as a safety valve where people will engage in minor deviant behaviors to let off steam so they won’t engage in worse behaviors in the future.